zfhrp6/Cake.AWS.CloudFront/README.md

 Install-Package Cake.AWS.CloudFront
 ```

-or directly in your build script via a cake addin:
+or directly in your build script via a cake addin directive:

 ```csharp
 #addin "Cake.AWS.CloudFront"